sazikov-ad/spark-project-template/PREREQUISITES.md

 echo $HADOOP_CONF_DIR
 ```
 The output should look like `/etc/hadoop/conf`.
+Consult with the administrator of your Hadoop cluster for the correct path.
 Declare `HADOOP_CONF_DIR` in your `.bashrc` if you don't have it yet:

 ```shell script